-The current state appropriation is approximately 43% of the Commission's annual budget.
-To meet expenditures, the Commission must raise approximately \$18 million next fiscal year.
-Our revenue generation from outside sources is critically important as state appropriations remain flat.
-The Commission's projects moderate increases in other sources of revenue to sustain its annual budget; however, any uncertainty in the economy could adversely affect fundraising efforts.
+The current state appropriation is approximately 44% of GPB's annual budget.
+To meet expenditures, GPB must raise approximately \$18 million each year.
+Our revenue generation from outside sources is critically important as state appropriations remain relatively flat.
+GPB projects moderate increases in other sources of revenue to sustain its annual budget; however, any uncertainty in the economy could adversely affect fundraising efforts.